bontalor/bonta.lor.moe/writeups/_posts/2025-08-13-htb_arctic.md

 C:\ColdFusion8\runtime\bin>
 ```

 Running the exploit shows the payload upload succeeds and I get a shell!
-The machine says the user flag is located on the tolis user's desktop, and after some directory traversal I find it.
+The box says the user flag is located on the tolis user's desktop, and after some directory traversal I find it.

 ```bash
 C:\Users\tolis\Desktop>dir